tkellogg/tkellogg.github.com/_posts/2012-04-22-why-open-source-is-worth-your-time.markdown

 If you're a developer who uses open source libraries and other software but have never contributed back, now is as good a time as any to look around.
 I find it easiest if you find a project that you already are familiar with.
 Look through the issue tracker and find some easy issues.
 Try writing an email to the maintainers of a project.
 Ask them for a good place to start and some pointers.
-Keep in mind that you're pull request probably won't get accepted unless it's high quality code complete with tests, so take your time.
+Keep in mind that your pull request probably won't get accepted unless it's high quality code complete with tests, so take your time.

 Since I'm a .NET developer, I've run into several .NET projects that are in high demand for help.
 I